CentaurusInfra/fornax/docs/fornax_test/830_release_testplan.md

 Test Case 11: Delete workload to edge clusters using mission

-Test Case 12: Deploy workload to an edge cluster with specific name
+Test Case 12: Deploy workload to an edge cluster with a specific name

 Test Case 13: Deploy workload to selective edge clusters with given labels

 Test Case 15: An edge cluster picks up the new mission added during its disconnection when reconnected to the cloud

-Test Case 16: An edge cluster updates the mission updated during its disconnection when reconnected to the cloud
+Test Case 16: An edge cluster picks up the change when reconnected if the mission is updated during its disconnection

-Test Case 17: An edge cluster deletes the mission deleted during its disconnection when reconnected to the cloud
+Test Case 17: An edge cluster deletes a mission when reconnected if the mission is deleted during its disconnection

 Test Case 18: The mission content deleted in edge cluster will be re-instated